waldonhendricks/Network-Performance-Measurement-Framework-Using-SIM7020-IoT-Module/README.md

 The SIM7020 module embodies the ideal combination of efficiency, reliability, and cost-effectiveness, making it a preferred choice for developing future-proof IoT solutions.

-## Hardware and Software Requirements
+## Step 1: Hardware and Software Requirements

 ### Hardware